Plazide/node-twitch/README.md

 });
 ```
 The biggest difference when using async/await is that the response object won't be available.
-Keep this in mind when deciding which syntax you'd like use for your project.
+Keep this in mind when deciding which syntax you'd like to use for your project.

 ### Unsupported endpoints
 If you wish to call an endpoint that is not yet supported by this package, refer to the following example: